Nazalekser/Inferential-Statistics/README.md

-# Inferential Statistics labs and assignments.
+# Inferential Statistics labs and assignments (with R).